ShreeNath67/WhatsApp-HealthCare-Bot/Readme.md

-# 🩺 WhatsApp Healthcare Bot
+# 🩺 WhatsApp HealthCare Bot

 A conversational AI bot for **rural healthcare triage** using **WhatsApp**, **Gemini AI**, and **Google Maps**.